 Travel specific build tips

 If you intend to travel with your Neutrino, I have a few suggestions for component choices.
 First, handlebars.
 I would recommend flat, riser, or sweptback style bars for travel.
 Dropbars are going to be much harder to fit in a small box.
 Second, I’d recommend going without a dropper post or anything containing compressed air if you intend to travel to Asia.
 Many countries in Asia are strict about flying with pressurized parts, so it’s best to leave these parts off and deflate your tires.
 Last, consider the breakdown process.
 Make it easy for yourself.
 Keep it simple and easy to assemble and breakdown.
 I enjoy riding singlespeeds, and I think they make it easy to travel.
 If you’re planning on bringing bags, I’d recommend “bikepacking” style bags or rackless bags to keep it simple and easy to pack.
 For a crank, I’d recommend something that takes a hex wrench to remove or something with self extracting caps so you don’t have to bring a crank puller along.

 Ok!
 So now you have your bike built and you want to bring it somewhere in a box!
 First off, the box the frame came in is an airline acceptable size!
 Cheap, reusable, and recycle it when the baggage handlers punch too many holes in it!
-Additionally we’re working on a nice travel bag with Roadrunner that will have some pretty cool features.

 When you’re packing your frame, you’ll want to keep everything tight and tidy.
 Rattling parts can damage your frame.
 The shape of the box makes it easy to hold everything together tightly.
 When I would travel with my S&S coupled bike, there was all sorts of empty space in the bag.
 Filling it required a lot of excess packaging materials and put me close to the weight limit for checked bags.

 How the h*ck does it fit in a box?